Efficient semiparametric estimation and model selection for multidimensional mixtures: Model selection

 We first explain why the choice of the model is important.
 We have seen in Proposition~\ref{prop:FisherGrow} that for a sequence of increasing partitions, the efficient matrix is non decreasing.
-This suggests to choose the coarsest partition and thus $M_n$ increasing as fast as possible.
-Yet, one needs to pay attention to the bias in a finite horizon (i.e. when the number of observations $n$ is fixed).
-Note that in this model, we don't know any unbiased estimator of $\theta$.
-Besides, typically the bias of an estimator of $\theta$ may increase when $M$ increases.
-This prevents us to choose a sequence $M_n$ tending to $+ \infty$ too quickly (see Corollary \ref{co:bound_for M_n}).
+The question is then: can we take any sequence tending to infinity wih $n$?
+Or, for a fixed $n$, can we take any $M$ arbitrarily large?
+As is illustrated in Figure 2, we see that if $M$ is too large (or equivalently if $M_n$ goes to infinity too fast) the MLE (or the Bayesian procedure) is biased.

-We now illustrate this issue using the m.l.e.
-If the m.l.e. is unbiased asymptotically, it is biased for a finite sample.
-In Proposition \ref{prop:limit_thetaM}, we give the limit of the m.l.e. when the number $n$ of observations is fixed but $M$ tends to infinity.
+In Proposition \ref{prop:limit_thetaM}, we give the limit of the MLE when the number $n$ of observations is fixed but $M$ tends to infinity.